DataDog/integrations-core/docs/dev/README.md

 ### Quickstart

-The project comes with a requirements file, pass it to `pip` to install all the dependencies needed to work with any check.
+The project comes with a requirements file usable by `pip` to install all the dependencies needed to work with any Check.
 From the root of the repo, run:

 ```
 pip install -r requirements-dev.txt
 ```

-To work with a specific check you need to install its own dependencies.
-The easiest way to iterate on a check development is installing the wheel itself in editable mode.
-For example, if you want to do this for the `disk` check run the following:
+You must install the dependencies of a specific Check in order to work with it.
+The easiest way to iterate during development is by installing the wheel itself in editable mode.
+Consider the `disk` Check as an example:

 ```
 cd disk && pip install -e .
 ```

-To double check everything is working as expected run:
+Verify that everything is working as expected:

 ```
 python -c"from datadog_checks.disk import Disk"
 ```

-if the commands ends without errors, you're good to go!
+If the command exits without errors, you're good to go!

 ### Testing

-To run the test suite for a given check, either use `tox`, like:
+Use `tox` to run the test suite for a given Check:

 ```
 cd {integration} && tox
 ```

-If you updated the test requirements for a check, run `tox --recreate` for changes to be effective.
+If you updated the test requirements for a check, run `tox --recreate` for your changes to become effective.

 ### Building

 `setup.py` provides the setuptools setup script that will help us package and build the wheel.
-To learn more about python packaging take a look at [the official python documentation][9]
+To learn more about Python packaging, take a look at [the official python documentation][9]

-Once your setup.py is ready, creating a wheel is a easy as:
+Once your `setup.py` is ready, creating a wheel is one command:

 ```
   cd {integration}